UN's peace-keeping forces

 Travel expenses between a home in Finland and the assignment location can be deducted in taxation, as trips between the residence and the workplace, according to the costs of the least expensive modes of transport.

 Peacekeepers are usually provided a trip free of charge to the country of destination at the beginning of an assignment, and to Finland at the end of the assignment.
-If you do not take advantage of this possibility because, for example, you wish to drive the tax-exempt car you have purchased to Finland, you cannot deduct travel expenses in taxation.

 - However, if the employer does not provide transportation to the country of destination or for the trip home, you can deduct travel expenses in taxation.